avioconsulting/b2b-maven-plugin/README.md

 ### Trading partners/agreements

-These projects contain specific trading partners and agreements.
+These projects contain specific trading partners and agreements that reference the document definitions.
+The main practical difference from the plugin's point of view as compared to document definition projects has to do with ID/XML reformatting and additional deployment steps.
+Read about the Maven goals for more information.

 ## Maven goals